Bodmin and Wadebridge Railway: Integration with the LSWR lines

 Construction of the North Cornwall line from Halwill was much delayed due to difficulty in raising the necessary capital, and after several extensions of time it opened to a special goods train on 31 May 1895 and fully on 1 June 1895.
-The planned eastern arm of the triangular junction with the Bodmin & Wadebridge having been long forgotten.
-The North Cornwall converged with the Bodmin & Wadebridge line at Wadebridge Junction, about a mile east of Wadebridge itself.
+The planned eastern arm of the triangular junction with the Bodmin and Wadebridge having been long forgotten.
+The North Cornwall converged with the Bodmin and Wadebridge line at Wadebridge Junction, about a mile east of Wadebridge itself.

-Padstow had to wait still further, and after yet another Act of variation the Wadebridge to Padstow section was opened to the public on 27 March 1899.
+Padstow had to wait still further, and after yet another act of Parliament, the North Cornwall Railway Act 1894 (57 & 58 Vict. c. clxxxvi), allowing variation the Wadebridge to Padstow section was opened to the public on 27 March 1899.

-On 1 November 1895 the LSWR resumed running trains on the Bodmin & Wadebridge section, and therefore journeys from Waterloo to Bodmin, changing at Wadebridge, became feasible, taking from 7 hours 18 minutes to about 9 hours.
+On 1 November 1895 the LSWR resumed running trains on the Bodmin and Wadebridge section, and therefore journeys from Waterloo to Bodmin, changing at Wadebridge, became feasible, taking from 7 hours 18 minutes to about 9 hours.
 The GWR continued its service of seven trains a day.

 The twentieth century

 Traffic on the line remained very light, and the LSWR installed class H13 steam railcars on the passenger trains; they seated 40 passengers.
 At the same time, intermediate halts were opened at Grogley Halt, Nanstallon Halt and Dunmere Halt on 2 July 1906.
 Mitchell and Smith also refer to a St Lawrence Hospital Platform, near the road to Nanstallon, opened in 1906 and closed in 1917.
-St Lawrence's Hospital is shown as "County Lunatic Asylum" on the 1908 Ordnance Survey map, but the Platform is not shown.
+St Lawrence's Hospital is shown as "County Lunatic Asylum" on the 1908 Ordnance Survey map, but the platform is not shown.
 The location must have been on St Lawrence Road.

 A second line was provided from Wadebridge Junction to Wadebridge, one line leading from the North Cornwall line and the other from the Bodmin line.
 The junction signalbox was abolished, and the two lines to Wadebridge were operated as two single lines.
 This arrangement applied from 4 February 1907.

 Ruthern Bridge had originally been provided for several small mineral mines in the immediate area; but these declined in the twentieth century, and the last train ran on 29 November 1933, the ground frame connection to the main line being closed on 1 January 1934.

 During World War II an armoured train was based at Wadebridge powered by an LNER Class F4 tank engine to patrol the "Bodmin Stop Line" which covered the whole of the B&W from Padstow to Bodmin, and also the line from Bodmin to Fowey.
 Until 1941 the engine was constantly "in steam" and was variously crewed by the Royal Tank Regiment, the Royal Engineers and Polish soldiers.
 Although not considered a high value target, the railway did not totally escape the war unscathed as an attack on 7 August 1941 resulted in bomb damage to Bodmin North station and an ammunition train was strafed while climbing from Boscarne Junction towards Bodmin General.